pprachas/fenics_arclength/docs/source/examples/force_control/beam/README.rst

 .. math::
     \mathbf{\chi}_{n+1} = \mathbf{\chi}_n+\mathbf{\Lambda}_0^\top \mathbf{\Lambda}_n\mathbf{H}^\top\mathbf{\theta}_{,s}

 At the end of each iteration the converged solution is saved and the incremental solutions is zeroed for the next increment.
-We note that this choice of rotation interpolation is path-dependent and not objective; however, these issues disappear with sufficient load-step and mesh refinement.
-Other strategies of rotation interpolation can also be considered to circumvent this issue entirely (See Ref.1).

 Lock-free elements
 ------------------